davvidess/reliable-udp-chat/README.md

 # reliable-udp-chat
-chat with reliable delivery with custom protocol on top of UDP with Electron
+chat with reliable delivery with custom protocol on top of UDP made with Electron